PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 As he passed the scruffy pair, seeing Jack's cow and hearing: 'make your boots go fast', he was more than curious.
 On his months long journey there had been nothing interesting for leagues.

 Glancing at the one with the boots he could see it was a girl not a boy.
 She wore boys clothes that were too big for her, except for her adult male boots.
 Which looked tailored.

 This was the point that he almost caught Tom’s eye.
 She noticed his glance, so he looked away, not wanting to intrude.

-He walked past them; he had to assess the road ahead.
+He walked past them and put them to the back of his mind: onwards north.

-Using the remaining light to see ahead, the long road north was sparse.
+Using the remaining light, the long road north was sparse.
 Also he reckoned it was more bitterly cold, and he had heard it was dangerous further up.

-As he walked he made a choice: he would stop, turn around and head back south from where he came.
+As he walked he created a new choice: including an option to stop, turn around and head back south from where he came.
 It had been an ambitious venture starting the previous spring.
-The seasons spent travelling north had reached their conclusion, here at this spot.
+Perhaps the seasons spent travelling north had reached their conclusion, here at this spot?

+He stopped.

 He slowed his steps.
 There was nothing in front of him.
-Behind him the two (with the cow) were arguing: the girl did not want to get lost in the forest, the boy wanted to get home; the girl said “The boots didn't work like that.”, the boy getting a little frustrated.
+Behind him the two (with the cow) were arguing: he could hear them; the girl did not want to get lost in the forest, the boy wanted to get home; the girl said “The boots didn't work like that.”, the boy getting a little frustrated.
 Her final gambit: to plead caution, for fear of getting lost.
 The boy seeming to be swayed.
 They stopped talking.

-Our well dressed travelling man slowed to a stop, and turned around.
+Our well dressed, travelling man turned around.
 He could see the strange two with the cow.
-He was behind them.
-The cow faced him however.
+They had their backs to him, except the cow who was facing him.

 He took a few steps towards them.
 They were silent.
 He stopped a little too far away; giving them adequate space.
 He introduced his presence with a polite cough.
 They turned around.
 The man bowed slightly, moderately spreading his hands; a gesture of openness.